Simply blaming Trump for lying is the easy way out

 Bowling Green State University recently published a study concerning a law passed in June 2022 that permits citizens to carry firearms in public without a license.
 In the year since, we are told, there was “a significant decrease in crime incidents involving a firearm” in Ohio’s eight most populous cities.

-Gun zealots will surely herald this study as proof that relaxed gun restrictions pose no risk, and Attorney General Dave ...
+Gun zealots will surely herald this study as proof that relaxed gun restrictions pose no risk, and Attorney General ...

 Continue Reading →